Want to learn the best practice for configuring Chromebooks with 802.1X authentication?

 Key Takeaways

-• Software on the device that contains the configuration and connection data (certificates/credentials)
+• Software on the device that contains the configuration and connection data (certificates/credentials) which is sent to the access point/switch.

-• Requires devices be set up precisely to avoid credential theft if username/password authentication is
+• Requires devices to be set up precisely to avoid credential theft if username/password authentication is used.
+Consider configuration software or switching to certificate-based authentication.

 Switch / Access Point / Controller